Have you looked up some signs in your partner online, and you are forced to ask the question, “what is attachment anxiety?”

 3. Speak with trusted friends and loved ones

 You can also discuss with friends and loved ones how you feel.
-When you discuss with them, you will be offloading a huge burden on your chest, and you will be provided with their compassion, love, and support.
+When you discuss with them, you will be offloading a huge burden on your chest, and you will get their compassion, love, and support.

 4. See a professional

 If you feel that you need a deeper perspective into what is attachment anxiety, you can see a mental health coach or a therapist.
 They will take you aided into a self-exploration journey where you can understand more about yourself.

 If you have ever asked yourself what attachment anxiety is, you will understand that there is a general root cause, and it can also be prevented or treated.